 Here is the official bio.
 Feel free to copy it for any legitimate purpose, including any comments you post elsewhere about this website:

-Rolland Smith has nearly 50 years of broadcast and television production experience.
-He is former news anchor for CBS-TV in New York and at super station WWOR-TV in New York.
+Rolland Smith has over 60 years of broadcast and television production experience.
+He is former news anchor for WCBS-TV in New York and at super station WWOR-TV in New York.

 Currently he is writing and anchoring documentaries for independent television outlets.
 He also writes a daily blog on topics of interest from poetry to politics.
-Log into www.rollandsmith.blogspot.com.
+He hosts a weekly television and radio two hour broadcast in New York.
+“Smith-Sabatino” goes out to various social and professional outlets across the country.

 Smith first joined WWOR-TV in 1988 from the CBS network where he was co-host of “The CBS Morning Program,” a 90-minute talk and news broadcast.
 Smith left WWOR-TV in 1993 to work for NBC in California.
 He returned to Channel Nine in 2000.